Syllabus

 Assessment

-The course will be graded based on in-class activities, homeworks, and the final project.
-The course is not curved, and grade cutoffs will be roughly on the 70%/80%/90% C/B/A split (possibly adjusted based on the difficulty of the assignments as we work through the first offering of the course – this will be communicated as the semester progresses).
+The course will be graded based on in-class activities, homeworks, quizzes, and the final project.
+The course is not curved, and grade cutoffs will be roughly on the 70%/80%/90% C/B/A split.
+For students taking the course S/NC, a C equivalent or higher gets an S.

 In-class activities (10% of grade): Computers are complicated, and digesting information about architecture specifics is not the most effective way to really learn the topic.
 The goal of this portion of the grade is for you to truly engage with the concepts being taught: together as a group, we will analyze design decisions, derive our own architecture implementations, and trace data and control signals through a processor and memory.
-Lectures that have an activity component will feature a short handout that you will complete during class.
-We will not start in-class activities until shopping period is over.
+All lectures will be interactive to some degree, but lectures that have a graded activity component will feature a short handout or notecard that you will complete during class for credit.
+The first graded in-class activity will be in the second week of class (lecture 4).

-Homeworks (60% of grade – 8% HW1, 13% each HWs 2-5): In this class, you will become familiar with two architecture simulators, which work at different levels of abstraction.
+Homeworks (50% of grade – 6% HW1, 11% each HWs 2-5): In this class, you will become familiar with two architecture simulators, which work at different levels of abstraction.
 You will work directly with these simulators in the homeworks.
 You will implement code to simulate hardware, come up with representative workloads for various optimizations, and work through the details of the design of various computer architectures.
+A lot of the concepts in the homeworks introduce concepts a step or two beyond the ones we’ve seen in lecture.
 Homeworks will be graded on the correctness of your code, your analysis of the performance of these implementations, and your understanding of the relevant designs.

 Course materials and costs